Do I have any ideas for a weekend in Providence, Rhode, Island? Yes, I do.

 - You may recall, Providence was founded in 1636 by Roger Williams.

-- See Ten fun facts about Providence, Rhode Island.
+- See Facts and Trivia about Rhode Island.

 Buy it.
 Read it.
 Let me know what you think. –TMLL